Last Updated on January 16, 2019 by

 Unfortunately nutritional supplements are hit and miss.
 While the risks of side effects go down which is attractive, clinical data is sparse.
 In most cases the individual has to conduct their own experimentation.
 At 6 months a pop for a fair trial, this is a time consuming process.
 Time is a very limited commodity especially in the hair loss game.
 As we know, it is easier to do preventative maintenance than reverse hair loss.
 Nevertheless, natural DHT inhibitors like saw palmetto and nettle have worked to prevent hair loss in some users.

-The Hair Loss Cures 2020: What are Your Potential Options in the Future?
+Future Hair Loss Cures: What are Your Potential Options in the Future?

 Drugs normally used for rheumatoid arthritis and bone marrow cancer, they are now being studied for their uses as a hair growth medicine.
 These are a new class of medicines labeled as JAK inhibitors.
 In one study, 6 out of 9 patients dramatically went from bald to a full head of hair after taking Ruxolitinib for 5 months.
+In another study several subjects were able to regrow full heads of hair.
 Unfortunately, sustained use of such drugs will have severe side effects.
 Many of these concerns would be side stepped if a topical formula could be developed.
 Researchers at the Department of Dermatology and Genetics and Development at Columbia University Medical center are now studying other JAK inhibitors in placebo controlled studies.

 Stem Cells (AKA Hair Cloning or Hair Multiplication)